 1. They don’t make excuses.

-Highly confident people take ownership of their thoughts and actions.
-They don’t blame the traffic for being tardy at work; they were late.
-They don’t excuse their short-comings with excuses like “I don’t have the time” or “I’m just not good enough”; they make the time and they keep on improving until they are good enough.
+Highly confident people take ownership of their thoughts and responsibility of their actions.
+They don’t blame the traffic for being tardy at work; they simply accept they were late at work.

 2. They don’t avoid doing the scary thing.